CCC-NULS/nulspy-requests/README.md

 - transfer
 - writeReview

-See the official NULS document on using JSON-RPC calls with NULS blockchains:  https://docs.nuls.io/Docs/i_nuls-api_JSONRPC.html
+See the official NULS document on using JSON-RPC, Public and REST calls with NULS blockchains:  https://docs.nuls.io/Docs/i_nuls-api_JSONRPC.html .